virteal/l8/README.md

 http://wiki.commonjs.org/wiki/Promises/A

 Such a "promise" is any object that provides a "then" method.
-That method does two things: it registers callbacks to call when the promise is either fullfilled or rejected and it also returns a new promise that will be fullfilled or rejected depending on the result of these callbacks; this makes chaining easy.
+That method does two things: it registers callbacks to call when the promise is either, later or now, fullfilled or rejected and it also returns a new promise that will be fullfilled or rejected depending on the result of these callbacks; this makes chaining easy.